ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Default:
 : false

-When set to true, this property will initiate new Connections using as little cached information (such as session tickets or cookies) as possible from previous Connections that are not in the same Connection Group.
+When set to `true`, this property will initiate new Connections using as little cached information (such as session tickets or cookies) as possible from previous Connections that are not in the same Connection Group.
 Any state generated by this Connection will only be shared with Connections in the same Connection Group.
 Cloned Connections